-Minimize the total distance traveled by all teams.
+• Minimize the total distance traveled by all teams.

-The problem is defined on this webpage (which contains several world records too) [http://mat.gsia.cmu.edu/TOURN/].
+The problem is defined on Michael Trick's website (which contains several world records too) [http://mat.gsia.cmu.edu/TOURN/].

-2.5.2.
+2.7.2.
 Simple and smart implementation

 There are 2 implementations (simple and smart) to demonstrate the importance of some performance tips.
 The DroolsPlannerExamplesApp always runs the smart implementation, but with these commands you can compare the 2 implementations yourself: